imguru95/BookstoreLLM/README.md

 4. Book Summaries: Get a quick overview of books through concise and informative summaries.

-5. ChatGPT Integration: Utilize the power of the GPT-3.5 Turbo model to make dynamic calls to the ChatGPT API.
-Engage in conversations, ask for personalized recommendations, and enhance the overall user experience.
+5. ChatGPT Integration: Utilize the power of the GPT-3.5 Turbo model to make dynamic calls to the ChatGPT API and enhance user experience.

 ## Technologies Used
 1. JavaScript: The primary programming language for building dynamic and interactive features.